 Tablet Salt for softeners

-We have noted, however, that as softeners become more common across Britain and Europe, there are many more imported salts entering the UK as companies jump into the salt manufacturing fray, and this has inevitably seen a direct link to a degrading of salt quality.
+We have noted, however, that as water softeners become more popular across Britain and Europe, there are many more imported salts entering the UK as companies jump into the salt manufacturing fray, and this has inevitably seen a direct link to a degrading of salt quality.